pranaysuyash/sig_ext_fastapi_react/docs/PURCHASE_POLICY.md

-# Purchase Policy - Signature Extractor
+# Purchase Policy - SignKit

 **Last Updated:** November 7, 2025
 **Effective Date:** November 7, 2025

-## Try Before You Buy - No Refunds Needed

-Signature Extractor uses a **"try before you buy"** model.
-You can test ALL features before purchasing, so refunds aren't necessary.
+## Professional Software - All Sales Final

+SignKit is professional desktop software sold with a clear "all sales final" policy.
+We provide comprehensive product information, demo videos, and screenshots so you can make an informed decision before purchase.

 ## How It Works

-### Full-Featured Trial

-**Download and try everything:**
-- ✅ Extract signatures with full precision controls
+### Before You Buy

+**We provide complete product information:**
+- ✅ Detailed feature descriptions on our website
-- ✅ Adjust threshold and colors
+- ✅ Professional screenshots showing actual interface
-- ✅ Rotate and process images
+- ✅ Demo video showing complete workflow
-- ✅ Save to library
+- ✅ Clear list of what's included
-- ✅ View PDFs
+- ✅ System requirements clearly stated
-- ✅ Place signatures in PDFs (preview mode)
+- ✅ Honest about what it does and doesn't do

+**Make an informed decision:**
+- Watch the demo video (60-90 seconds)
-- ✅ Use all features unlimited times
+- Review all screenshots

-**What's restricted in trial mode:**
-- 🔒 Export extracted signatures (shows restriction dialog)
-- 🔒 Save signed PDFs (shows restriction dialog)

-**Try for as long as you want:**
-- No time limit
-- No feature expiration
+- Read feature descriptions
-- No credit card required
-- No account needed
+- Check system requirements
+- Read customer reviews (after launch)

-### Purchase When Ready
+### Purchase Process

-**Once you're satisfied:**
-1. Click "Buy License" in the app
+**When you're ready to buy:**
+1. Visit our Gumroad product page
-2. Purchase via Gumroad ($29)
+2. Purchase for $29 (one-time payment)
-3. Receive license key via email
+3. Receive download link + license key via email
+4. Download and install SignKit
-4. Enter key in app
+5. Enter your license key
-5. Export and PDF save features unlock immediately
+6. Start using all features immediately

 **What you get:**
 - Lifetime license (own forever)
-- All current features unlocked
+- All features unlocked
+- Desktop app for macOS/Windows/Linux
 - Future updates for your version
 - Email support
+- No subscriptions or recurring fees

 ## No Refunds Policy

-### Why No Refunds?
+### Why All Sales Are Final

-**You can try everything before buying:**
-- Test all features in trial mode
-- Use the app as long as you need
-- Only pay when you're 100% satisfied
-- No risk, no surprises

-**This is better than a refund policy because:**
-- ✅ No time pressure (vs 30-day refund window)
+**Professional software with clear information:**
+- We provide complete product information upfront
+- Demo video shows exactly how it works
+- Screenshots show the actual interface
+- Feature list is comprehensive and honest
+- You know exactly what you're buying

+**This protects both of us:**
+- ✅ You make an informed decision
-- ✅ No questions asked (vs refund request process)
+- ✅ We avoid refund abuse
+- ✅ Clear expectations from the start
-- ✅ No waiting (vs refund processing time)
+- ✅ Professional business relationship
-- ✅ No risk of abuse (vs refund fraud)
+- ✅ Lower prices (no refund overhead)

 ### What This Means